HCDigitalScholarship/FastBridge/README.md

 Follow [these instructions](https://stackoverflow.com/a/39065422) to add your localhost as a redirect URI on the credentials

-`touch FastBridgeApp/quickstart.py`

-Edit the new quickstart.py file (should be in the FastBridgeApp directory) to contain [this text](https://github.com/googleworkspace/python-samples/blob/master/sheets/quickstart/quickstart.py)

-Follow the prompts in the browser to complete Google Sheets Authorization

 ## 3. Finish installing requirements and run local server:

 `pip install -r requirements.txt`